 Andrea served as a PT Corps member, Reading Coordinator and Site Coordinator from 2011-2014 and then as a Program Quality Coach in the summer of 2015.
 During her time as a PT Corps member she experienced the impact Project Transformation has on the children, churches and young adults that she served alongside.
 She is thrilled to be able to support PT North Texas as a staff member and is excited to continue to grow the PT legacy!

 Andrea received her bachelor’s degree in Development & Family Studies at the University of North Texas (Go Mean Green!) and minored in Psychology.
 She is active in the Dallas community and is involved with Union Coffee’s ministries.
 Andrea is an avid soccer fan and supports the U.S. Women’s National Team, U.S. Men’s National Team and FC Dallas!
-In her spare time, she enjoys running, finding new local spots, traveling and spending time with friends, family and her dog Austin and attends soccer games as often as she can!
+In her spare time, she enjoys running, finding new local spots, traveling and spending time with friends, family and her dog Austin!

 Isaiah (Zai) McDaniels first heard about Project Transformation North Texas at Custer Road UMC, where he was involved in the youth program and choir attending many choir tours and mission trips.